BSData/horus-heresy/README.md

 Maintained by community, in no way endorsed by BattleScribe or any other company/publisher.
 If you want to develop - cool!
 We need you!
 Take a look at [our homepage][BSData.net]

-We strongly recommend you use NewRecruit over Battlescribe, as battlescribe is abandonware
+We strongly recommend you use NewRecruit over Battlescribe, as battlescribe is abandonware.

 __I found a bug!__ / *I have another request*